Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

     ]
 ```

-Not sure how useful the db password might come but let's see.
+I'm not sure how useful the database password might be, but let's see.
-I want the instance's ip address.
-For that I found this formatting in [site](https://docs.docker.com/reference/cli/docker/inspect/#examples):
+I want the instance's IP address.
+For that, I found this formatting on [this site](https://docs.docker.com/reference/cli/docker/inspect/#examples):
 ![](assets/Pasted%20image%2020241026110824.png)

-I will modify it to my use case with the python script like this:
+I will modify it for my use case like this:
 ```bash
 sudo python3 /opt/scripts/system-checkup.py docker-inspect '{{json .NetworkSettings.Networks}}' mysql_db | jq .
 ```